Six Ways to Protect Your Garden from the Frost

 Hey all!
 Real Farmer Jeff here.

 Protecting my garden from freezing temperatures is a constant battle during the spring.
 I live in a part of Utah (Zone 7A) that is a sub desert, and so even though the days often get warm, the nighttime temperatures can drop by over 20 degrees Fahrenheit.
+Because of this, figuring out how to protect my garden from potential frosts can be a difficult task, but I’ve figured out a few ways how.

-In this post, I’ll share six different ways to protect your garden from the cold and frost—some of which are simpler and more budget-friendly than you might expect!
+In this post, I’ll share six different ways to protect your garden from the cold and frost – some of which are simpler and more budget-friendly than you might expect!
 I’ll also wrap things up by highlighting the method that works best for my own garden.

 Let’s get started!